strangelove-ventures/horcrux/docs/metrics.md

 # Prometheus Metrics

 ## Enabling Prometheus
-Specify the port for incoming prometheus connections during 'config init' by using the -m flag.
+Specify the port for incoming prometheus connections during 'config init' by using the -d flag.
 ```
-horcrux ..options.. -m 0.0.0.0:8001
+horcrux ..options.. -d 0.0.0.0:6001
 ```

-For earlier adopters, add the following key to your config.toml
+For earlier adopters, add the following key to your config.yaml

-debug-listen-address: 0.0.0.0:6001
+debug-addr: 0.0.0.0:6001

 Resulting in a configuration like the following: